yacerak/gender-based-voice-recognition/README.md

 ## Contact

-For any inquiries, feel free to contact [your-email@example.com].
+For any inquiries, feel free to contact [yacermeftah@gmail.com].

----

-This README provides a structured guide to understanding, installing, and using your gender prediction project.
-Let me know if there are any other changes you'd like to make!